 “Our year-to-date turnover for 2017 is right at 30%.
 Recruiting is tight, but I believe you can find good applicants if you look in the right spots,” said Andrew Winkler, vice president of operations with Grand Island Express, a fleet with about 130 trucks in Grand Island, Neb.
 “Driver referrals are our best recruiting source for experienced candidates and (we work) closely with area community colleges for entry level prospects.”

-The near 100% turnover rate and driver shortage has been attributed to a lack of millennials replacing aging boomers who are retiring, and to prospective drivers shunning longhaul routes that take them away from home for weeks.
+The near 100% turnover rate and driver shortage has been attributed to too few millennials replacing aging boomers who are retiring, and to prospective drivers shunning longhaul routes that take them away from home for weeks.

 In response, the trucking industry has sought prospects among young people just starting their careers.